xfiveco/generator-xh/README.md

 1. creates a HTML file for your page in `src` folder
 2. adds a page name and link to the project index
-3. creates a source SCSS or Less file for the page and adds an `@import` statement to `main.scss` or `main.less`
-4. creates images subfolder for the page in `dist/img` folder

 ![Page added](docs/img/page-added.png)

-When running the command, you will asked if `index.html` and `main.scss` (or `main.less`) should be overridden:
+When running the command, you will asked if `index.html` should be overridden:

 ![Project index overwrite](docs/img/index-overwrite.png)